 A: If you plug up the holes left by woodpeckers on outdoor structures without first ridding your property of what is attracting them, the winged backyard pests are liable to return to peck at the same or nearby sites.
 Therefore, repair always should start with eradicating the insects that woodpeckers feed on.
 After you’ve followed strategies to first get rid of potential food sources, use the methods below to effectively repair woodpecker damage in trees, siding, and roof shingles as well as prevent future attacks.

-• Siding holes can be filled with epoxy putty, a two-part adhesive of epoxy resin and hardening putty.
+- Siding holes can be filled with epoxy putty, a two-part adhesive of epoxy resin and hardening putty (view example on Amazon).
 On a warm day, mix the two materials with a putty knife, then spread the mix over holes in the siding until the opening is completely covered.
 Use the putty knife to scrape away the excess, then air-dry and sand the putty before painting the patched area to match the rest of your siding.

-• Roof shingles with cracks or holes can be filled with wood putty, then painted to match the rest of the shingles as a stopgap measure to prevent further shingle damage.
+- Roof shingles with cracks or holes can be filled with wood putty (view example on Amazon), then painted to match the rest of the shingles as a stopgap measure to prevent further shingle damage.
 However, replacing the damaged shingles or even the roof itself (if the woodpecker damage is extensive enough) is generally more effective than patching up a structurally compromised shingle.
 New shingles are free from the visual traces of former pecking sites that make woodpeckers more likely to return.